DLG, DRG and DOQ File Types

 TIGER has been releasing TIGER/Line files for over 20 years.
 In the 1980s, the US Census Bureau pioneered the creation of GBF/DIME coverage files.
-Dual Independent Map Encoding (DIME) was the encoding structure to store the geographic data.
-The file format developed for storing the DIME-encoded data was known as Geographic Base Files (GBF).
+For each TIGER file, it used Dual Independent Map Encoding (DIME) for the encoding structure.
+Also, the file format developed for storing the DIME-encoded data was the Geographic Base Files (GBF).

 During this same era, the USGS was developing their own GIS data called Digital Line Graphs (DLGs).
 DLGs are at a scale of 1:100,000 which include transportation, hydrography and United States boundaries.
 The two federal agencies collaborated to build a national geospatial database merging their data.
-DLG features were included as part of GBF/DIME coverage files.
+As part of this initiative, they included DLG files in GBF/DIME coverage files.